Michael William Balfe: Composing success

 Balfe returned to London with his wife and young daughter in May 1835.
 His initial success took place some months later, with the premiere of The Siege of Rochelle on 29 October 1835 at Drury Lane.
-Encouraged by his success, he produced The Maid of Artois in 1836; which was followed by more operas in English.
+Encouraged by his success, in 1836 he produced The Maid of Artois, which was followed by more operas in English.

 In July 1838, Balfe composed a new opera, Falstaff, for The Italian Opera House, based on The Merry Wives of Windsor, with an Italian libretto by S. Manfredo Maggione.
 The production starred his friends Luigi Lablache (bass) in the title role, Giulia Grisi (soprano), Giovanni Battista Rubini (tenor), and Antonio Tamburini (baritone).
-The same four singers had premiered Bellini's, I puritani at the Italian Opera in Paris in 1835.
+The same four singers had premiered Bellini's I puritani at the Italian Opera in Paris in 1835.

 In 1841, Balfe founded the National Opera at the Lyceum Theatre, but the venture was a failure.
-The same year, he premiered his opera, Keolanthe.
+The same year, he premiered his opera Keolanthe.
 He then moved to Paris, presenting Le Puits d'amour (1843) in early 1843, followed by his opera based on Les quatre fils Aymon (1844) for the Opéra-Comique (also popular in German-speaking countries for many years as Die vier Haimonskinder) and L'étoile de Seville (1845) for the Opéra.
-Their librettos were written by Eugène Scribe and others.
-Meanwhile, in 1843, Balfe returned to London where he produced his most successful work, The Bohemian Girl, on 27 November 1843 at the Theatre Royal, Drury Lane.
+Their libretti were by Eugène Scribe and others.
+Meanwhile, in 1843, Balfe returned to London, where he produced his most successful work, The Bohemian Girl, on 27 November 1843 at the Theatre Royal, Drury Lane.
 The piece ran for over 100 nights, and productions were soon mounted in New York, Dublin, Philadelphia, Vienna (in German), Sydney, and throughout Europe and elsewhere.
 In 1854, an Italian adaptation called La Zingara was mounted in Trieste with great success, and it too was performed internationally in both Italian and German.
-In 1862, a four-act French version, entitled La Bohemienne was produced in France and was again a success.
+In 1862, a four-act French version titled La Bohemienne was produced in France and was also a success.